Remembering Staff Sergeant Jacob McMillan

 I chuckled.
 “That’s only about 110 horsepower in this little engine that could.”

-“Do a hammerhead,” he urged.
+But Jacob wasn’t impressed.
+“Do a hammerhead,” he said.

 “I’m not familiar with that technique,” I confessed.
+“None of my instructors have taught me that one.”

 “Army chopper pilots would try to scare us and make us airsick,” he said.
 “They’d fly sideways, backwards… They’d drop the nose and build up airspeed and skim the treetops.
 If any of us puked, we’d owe them a case of beer.”